salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 }
 ```

+# Interaction Patterns

+## Field Specification Format
-# Field Specification Format
+The Field Specification Format is used by a variety of Interaction Patterns for
+identifying specific properties within a JSON object.

-The format is [Google Partial Response Field
+The format we've adopted is the [Google Partial Response Field
 Format](https://developers.google.com/custom-search/json-api/v1/performance#partial).

 See Also: [Google's Description of Partial Response Field](pattern/google_partial_responses.md)